mlswg/mls-protocol/draft-barnes-mls-protocol.md

 } HkdfLabel;
 ~~~~~

-The Hash function used by HKDF is the cipher suite hash algorithm.
+The Hash function used by HKDF is the ciphersuite hash algorithm.
 Hash.length is its output length in bytes.
 In the below diagram:

 * HKDF-Extract takes its Salt argument form the top and its IKM